Airservices continues to work with the aviation industry to improve runway safety. The following Runway Safety products have recently been released:

 Fortunately, most runway incursions have no immediate safety consequences.
 However, there are regular incursions (particularly at the capital city Class D airports) that have significant potential for a collision.

-Incident reports show that runway incursions do not occur randomly around the aerodrome, but are often clustered at particular runway holding points.
+Incident reports show that runway incursions do not occur randomly around the aerodrome, but are often clustered at particular locations.
 These are known as ‘hotspots’.

 - Moorabbin aerodrome